 Eat smaller, more frequent meals

 Don’t eat all your fats in one, big meal.
 This goes along with easing your body into it.
-Consumer smaller meals throughout the day and don’t consume a super fatty meal before you go to bed.
+Consume smaller meals throughout the day and don’t consume a super fatty meal before you go to bed.

 Pair your fats with fiber.